 - Mobile websites of news sites, blogs, and other sites across the Internet

 Your ads can now appear on Google Discover.
 This means you’ll be able to serve visually-rich ads to users, according to the user’s relevant interests.

 Campaign optimization and bidding

 App campaigns offer three different ways to optimize for your marketing objectives:

 Focus on getting more installs.
 Google Ads will optimize your bids and targeting to help you get the greatest number of new users for your app.
 The bid you set should be the average amount you'd like to spend each time someone installs your app.
 As an advanced option in the new Google Ads experience, you can target users likely to install and perform a specific action.
 For this option, you will still bid for installs.

 Focus on driving in-app actions.
-If your goal is to find more valuable users, and you have the key in-app action tacked as a conversion event, use this option.
+If your goal is to find more valuable users, and you have the key in-app action tracked as a conversion event, use this option.
 Google Ads will focus on people who are most likely to complete the specific in-app actions you've set up and selected for this campaign.
-Set the target CPA (cost per action) to be the average amount you'd like to spend each time someone performs the selected in-app action in your app.
+Set the target CPA (cost-per-action) to be the average amount you'd like to spend each time someone performs the selected in-app action in your app.

-To learn more about setting bids, read about bidding in Universal App campaigns.
+To learn more about setting bids, read about bidding in App campaigns.

 Get tips to help you find the right mobile app users.